livecode/this-week-in-livecode/_posts/2015-09-21-this-week-in-livecode-1.markdown

 ---
 layout: post
-title:  "This Week In LiveCode 1"
+title:  "This Week In LiveCode"
 date:   2015-09-21 00:00
 categories: issue
 ---